Franklin Aigbirhio: Diversity activities

 On promotion to a personal Chair in 2014, he became the only black professor at the University of Cambridge and has been involved in many activities to increase diversity in higher education.
 As part of this he became Co-Chair of the University of Cambridge Racial Equality Network in 2020.
+He was Co-Chair of the MRC ‘Black in Biomedical Research’ Advisory Group (2022-2205) and Diversity Champion for the Academy of Medical Sciences (2022- 2025).